-With holiday tasks and events popping up unexpected it can be hard to stick to a schedule but going to bed and waking up at a consistent time can help avoid daytime drowsiness and reduce stress.
+With holiday tasks and events popping up unexpectedly it can be hard to stick to a schedule, but going to bed and waking up at a consistent time can help avoid daytime drowsiness and reduce stress.

-Your sleep schedule is just one thing that you can control, there are countless other things.
-For example, if you have started going to the gym or on a run, it is something that you should stay consistent with.
-Working out regularly is a great way to reduce stress and improve mood and getting in a routine and sticking to it is one way that you can commit to this.
+Your sleep schedule is just one thing that you can control; there are countless other things.
+For example, if you have started going to the gym or on runs, it is something that you should stay consistent with.
+Working out regularly is a great way to reduce stress and improve mood, and getting in a routine and sticking to it is one way that you can commit to this.

 The holidays are a busy time filled with memories both good and bad.
 Since it is the season to stay busy it can be easy to avoid any mental health concerns.
 Speaking with a local psychiatrist, mental health counselor, or attending a support group gives you a chance to express what you’re feeling mentally and emotionally.

-There is an obvious mental health stigma in the United States that can dissuade some people from seeking treatment that they need.
-However, it is important that if you are dealing with an abnormal amount of stress or anxiety that you seek professional help.
+There is an obvious mental health stigma in the United States that can dissuade some people from seeking the treatment that they need; however, it is important that if you are dealing with an abnormal amount of stress or anxiety, you seek professional help.
 Talking with a therapist can help patients overcome many issues that they may be facing.

-Even 5 active minutes helps reduce feeling stressed vigorous activity is best but something as small as light stretching helps release endorphins and lower stress levels.
+Even five active minutes helps reduce feeling stressed.
+Vigorous activity is best, but something as small as light stretching helps release endorphins and lower stress levels.
 Whether you are lifting weights, going on a run, playing a sport, or even just going on a walk, as long as you are being active and getting your blood flowing it can help you.

 Exercise is something that can help people with both physical and mental health.
-There is mounting evidence that exercise is something that can help with certain mental health disorders such as depression and anxiety.
+There is mounting evidence that exercise can help with certain mental health disorders such as depression and anxiety.